elbuho12Jesus/The-Bull-Games/README.md

 # The-Bull-Games
-The Bull Games is the brand that will create the game Rage Fighter for the master's degree in video games at the UPC.
+The Bull Games is the brand that will create the game Beyond The Rage for the master's degree in video games at the UPC.